-The Northern Electricity Distribution Company (NEDCo), a wholly-owned subsidiary of the Volta River Authority (VRA), oversees electricity distribution in northern Ghana.
-Its current operations cover about 64% of Ghana’s geographical area and is the sole distributor of electricity in the Upper East, Upper West, North East, Savannah, Northern, Bono, Bono East, Ahafo and parts of Oti, Ashanti, and Western North regions.
-In 2023, NEDCo served about 20.25% of the total distribution utilities customer population of 5,937,212.
+The Northern Electricity Distribution Company (NEDCo), a wholly owned subsidiary of the Volta River Authority (VRA), oversees electricity distribution in northern Ghana.
+Its operations span about 64% of Ghana’s geographical area, serving as the sole distributor of electricity in the Upper East, Upper West, North East, Savannah, Northern, Bono, Bono East, Ahafo, and parts of the Oti, Ashanti, and Western North regions.

 Grid Electricity Purchase, Sales and Losses Incurred by NEDCo (GWh)